Aylmer, Quebec: History

 Prior to its foundation, parts of Aylmer, like most surrounding areas of the Ottawa region, were often occupied as summer camps by the Algonquin First Nations population.
 The first European explorers known to reach the actual location of Aylmer were Nicolas-du-Vigneau and Samuel de Champlain during the early 17th century in their explorations west of Quebec City.
 It was only during the early 19th century that colonization began in the region; during the same period the foundations of the communities of Hull and Bytown were being established.

-In 1800, the order of the day was to settle the land by granting the responsibility to groups of "leaders and associates" led by an individual who would be given a large personal tract of land for his efforts.
-Almost 40,000 acres of land in the Township of Hull were granted to Philemon Wright, an American from Woburn, Massachusetts who was the first pioneer and founder of the first permanent settlement of the Ottawa Valley.
-Many settlers arrived in the first years and purchased large 100 and 200 acre lots to farm just west of the new settlement and a road soon stretched from Wright's Town, first to the Deschênes Landing by 1802, then in 1805, it was extended west to Chaudière Lake (now called Lake Deschênes).
-The road was improved and widened in 1818 and became known as the Britannia Turnpike.
+In 1800, the order of the day was to settle the land by granting the responsibility to groups of "leaders and associates" led and funded by an individual who would be granted large tracts of land for his efforts to create a settlement.
+Almost 40,000 acres of land in the Township of Hull were granted to Philemon Wright, an American ex-pat from Woburn, Massachusetts who was the pioneer and founder of the first permanent settlement of the Ottawa Valley.
+Many settlers arrived in the first years and as associates, were granted large 100 and 200 acre lots to farm just west of the new settlement, and a road soon stretched from Wright's Town, first to the Deschênes Landing by 1802, then in 1805 it was extended west to the Chaudière Lake Landing (now called Lake Deschênes).
+The road was improved and widened in 1818 and, with the addition of two toll booths, it became known as the Britannia Turnpike.
 The village at its western extremity was known as Chaudière Lake Village, then more widely called Turnpike End.

-In that same year of 1818, Philemon's oldest son, Philemon Junior, cleared 30 acres of the Chaudière Lake Farm (a supply farm for the timber industry) at Turnpike End and built a hotel, a tavern and a store, laying down the infrastructure of the village.
-The landing at Turnpike End had become a busy stopping-off point so the hotel, tavern, and store were built to accommodate all the travelers who journeyed to and from the Upper Ottawa River.
+In that same year of 1818, Philemon's oldest son, Philemon Junior, founded the village when he cleared 30 acres of the Chaudière Lake Farm (a supply farm for the timber industry) at Turnpike End, improved the Chaudière Lake Landing, and built the Wright Hotel, a tavern and two stores, laying down the infrastructure of the village.
+The landing at Turnpike End had become a busy stopping-off point so the hotel, tavern, and stores were built to accommodate all the travelers who journeyed to and from the Upper Ottawa River.